 Frese earns first ACC honor, Thomas wins back-to-back Player of the Year honors

-In his first three years in College Park, he's helped lead the Terrapins to a 76-23 (.768) record, two top-four ACC finishes, two NCAA Tournament appearances, an Elite Eight finish and an ACC title.
+In his first four years in College Park, he's helped lead the Terrapins to a 102-31 (.767) record, three top-four ACC finishes, three NCAA Tournament appearances, an Elite Eight and a Sweet Sixteen, and the 2012 ACC title.

 Adkins joined the Terrapins after spending 17 years as a high school assistant coach, but his coaching laurels reach far beyond the prep ranks.